Name: Black-footed Ferret (Mustela nigripes)

 The rarest native mammal in the United States, the black-footed ferret is a short-legged, slender-bodied weasel.
 It measures just 1 1/2 feet (46 cm) nose to tail.
 This small carnivore once was widely distributed throughout the North American Great Plains from Alberta, Canada, south through the Rocky Mountains to the southwestern United States.

 The last wild black-footed ferrets were taken into captivity in 1987.
-Today, the ferrets have been reintroduced to a few limited areas in the state of Wyoming.
+Today, the ferrets have been reintroduced to a few limited areas in the United States and Mexico.

 The black-footed ferret is a nocturnal prowler whose fate is closely tied to that of the prairie dog.
 The ferret eats ground squirrels, mice, birds, and insects.
 It lives in burrows dug by prairie dogs, which also are its primary prey.
 A colony of prairie dogs 100 to 148 acres in size is necessary to support one ferret.